Unibet occupy a strange, in-between spot in the UK betting landscape.

 We love the lengths Unibet go to to ensure their customers’ peace of mind.

-Is Unibet safe?, the answer is a resounding yes.
+Is sports betting with Unibet secured?, the answer is a resounding yes.

 Unibet offer all the major payment methods you’d hope for.
 These include credit and debit card, PayPal, Skrill and bank transfer.
 The minimum deposit varies between £5 and £10 depending on how you pay.
 Deposits are made instantly, and no fees are charged regardless of how you deposit.